kuzcrypt/kuznyechik-kernel/README.md

 ## License
-This program is licensed under GPL license.
+This program is licensed under GPLv2 license.